- All MAPPS students will complete their core classes at Mosley High School in order to ensure they are prepared for the next level of instruction.

-At the end of each semester, any MAPPS student who fails to maintain his/her minimum academic standard of a 3.0 cumulative un-weighted GPA will be placed on Academic Probation for the upcoming 9 weeks.
+At the end of the fall semester, any MAPPS student who fails to maintain his/her minimum academic standard of a 3.0 cumulative un-weighted GPA will be placed on Academic Probation.

-1. A student with an unsatisfactory GPA will be directed to attend a mandatory meeting with the MAPPS Coordinator as soon as the unsatisfactory GPA is confirmed at the end of a semester.
-The meeting will review all policies that relate to probation status and answer any questions the students may have.
+- A student with an unsatisfactory GPA will be notified by mail as to their status in the program by the MAPPS Coordinator as soon as the unsatisfactory GPA is confirmed at the end of a semester.

-3. Parents/legal guardians are encouraged to contact Mr. Durden to review the specifics of their student’s academic situation.
+- Parents/legal guardians are encouraged to contact Mr. Matt Teplicek to review the specifics of their student’s academic situation.

-4. Students, although not currently eligible for participation in the GCSC Dual-Enrollment program, are encouraged to continue taking the CPT and registering for DE classes on the premise that they will reestablish their eligibility for these courses.
+- Students, although not currently eligible for participation in the GCSC Dual-Enrollment program, are encouraged to continue taking the PERT and registering for DE classes on the premise that they will reestablish their eligibility for these courses.

-5. Students who reestablish their GPA at the required minimum will be removed from Academic Probation following a review of their progress by their counselor.
-A student may remain on Academic Probation for a second semester if it is determined by review that they are improving their academic performance.
+- Students who reestablish their GPA at the required minimum will be removed from Academic Probation following a review of their progress by their counselor.

-Failure to improve academic performance at the end of the 9 weeks on Academic Probation will result in the student being dismissed from the MAPPS program.
+Failure to improve academic performance at the end of the school year will result in the student being dismissed from the MAPPS program.

 The student may reapply to MAPPS in the future if they reestablish and maintain a positive academic record for the next two semesters.